patrickfav/density-converter/README.md

                                           tvdpi)
     -antiAliasing                         Anti-aliases images creating a little more blurred result; useful for very small images
+    -clean                                Deletes all file and folders in out dir that would be used in current configuration before converting.
     -compressionQuality <0.0-1.0>         Only used with compression 'jpg' sets the quality [0-1.0] where 1.0 is the highest quality.
 Default is 0.9 -dryRun                               Will not create any images or folder.
 Useful as fast preview in log